j16r/release_party/README.md

 It uses the following variables:

-* email\_notificaton\_to The email address or addresses (as an array of strings) to deliver the deployment notifications to
+    email_notificaton_to   # The email address or addresses (as an array of strings) to deliver the deployment notifications to from_address           # The from address of the email (defaults to releaseparty@noreply.org) smtp_address           # The address of the SMTP server to use for mail delivery (defaults to localhost) smtp_port              # The port of the SMTP server to use for delivery (defaults to 25) template_engine        # The template engine to use, defaults to :haml but can also be set to :erb subject                # The subject of the deployment email

-* from\_address The from address of the email (defaults to releaseparty@noreply.org)
+### Configuring Campfire

-* smtp\_address The address of the SMTP server to use for mail delivery (defaults to localhost)
+Campfire integration requires the 'tinder' gem.

-* smtp\_port The port of the SMTP server to use for delivery (defaults to 25)
+    campfire_account       #
-* template\_engine The template engine to use, defaults to :haml but can also be set to :erb
+    campfire_room          #
-* subject The subject of the deployment email
+    campfire_token         #

 ## Contributing